 Organize Homeschool Hi, everyone.
 So in this video, I want to show you one style to teach your children how to throw happenings back where they belong.
-So right here, I have three adjoining baskets and let me only swiftly tell you where I get these.
+So right here, I have three adjoining baskets, and let me only swiftly tell you where I get these.
 So I got these at Dollar Tree.
 I got them lately, and I ensure them, and I was like, "Oh, these are beautiful baskets.
-They have a handle on them just like that, and they're bright pink, they're fun for kids so yeah.
+They have a handle on them just like that, and they're bright pink; they're fun for kids, so yeah.
 So they're just fun.
-They come in three different colorings.
+They come in three different colors.
 I like them in pink, dark-green, blue-blooded, and I suppose there was a yellow also.
 But yeah, for a dollar, it's a great tool to organize homeschool.
 OK.
-So teaching kids where to throw happenings back, so in this example, we are going to use a load of journals.
+So teaching kids where to throw happenings back, so in this example, we will use a load of journals.
 These three bins and color-coded stickers, which I'll provide a link below in the description of where you can get these in like 25 different colorings.
 If you don't have color-coded stickers, all you can do is cut off like a square or a piece of construction paper and then only use it with tape to videotape it on to these baskets.

 If you can do that systematically, it's going to make a big difference in how well you can learn your kids where happenings proceed.
 So I hope this video was helpful.
 If you want to know where you can get my photo, descriptions go to Alejandra.
 TV.
 You can download them from there.
-And then I will also throw a link to where you can find the color-coded fleck stickers in 25 colorings.
+And then, I will also throw a link to find the color-coded fleck stickers in 25 colorings.
 If you want more organizing videos or tips, see my website at Alejandra.
 TV.
 And I'll see you soon.
 Bye!
 2.

 As found on Youtube